What's The Inspiration?

 Chapter One

-I stepped out of my townhouse and took a moment to bask in the warm June sun, tempered by a light breeze.
+I stepped out of my townhouse and tilted my face toward the sky, basking in the early morning warm June sun, tempered by a light breeze.
 Soon, the summer heat will come, and it’ll be unbearable to be outside.
-I got in my car and went to work.
-Traffic was surprisingly light for this beautiful Thursday, which is unusual.
-I made it to work earlier than usual.
+I didn’t have time to linger, I had to get to work.
+I hopped in my car and merged with the other early risers.
+Traffic was light for this beautiful Friday morning.
+Office workers ready to start the weekend.

-I greeted security on my way to the elevators.
-Getting off on the eighth floor, I greeted the couple of personal assistants who were in early to prep for the day, just like me.
-I pulled out the heels I keep in the bottom drawer of my desk, turned on my computer and went to the break room for coffee.
+I parked in the designated gated parking lot for Harrington and Sons employees, then made my way to the front door.
+I greeted the security guards on my way to the elevators.
+Getting off on the eighth floor, I greeted the handful of employees who were in early to prep for the day, just like me.
+Sitting at my desk, I swapped out my flats for the pair of heels I keep in the bottom drawer of my desk, turned on my computer, and then went to the break room for coffee.

 Settling back at my desk, I got to work.
 I reviewed today’s schedule and prepared the client files.
-I left them on my assistant’s desk for her to review and handle.
+I left them on my assistant’s desk for her to review.
 Before I knew it, the office officially opened, and the phone began to ring.

-“Law offices of Harrington and Sons.”
+“Good morning.”
 I greeted the caller.
-“You have reached divorce lawyer Bill Caldwell’s office.”
+“You have reached divorce lawyer Bill Caldwell’s office.
+How may I assist you?”

 “I wish to confirm my appointment with Mr. Caldwell.”
 The woman on the other end said.
 “It should be at ten am this morning.”